 I leave the comma and dash combination in The Outlet.
 The locutionary intent in the last verse refers to the direct antecedent:

 From spotted nooks, —

 Say, sea, take me!

-The dot can mark a finished train of thought, in the first stanza of Along the Potomac.
-The semicolon holds for the third and fifth stanzas in the Indian Summer, as well as for the second thematic stanza in Emancipation.
+The dot can mark an inner boundary for a train of thought, as in the first stanza of Along the Potomac.
+The semicolon holds for the third and fifth stanzas in the Indian Summer, and for the second thematic stanza in the Emancipation.

 THE GREEK AND LATIN INSPIRATION

 It is natural, for a person of a fondness for language, to study it to detail.
 Emily Dickinson evidently did such a study.